 Types of Reserve Items

-Include USF Library call numbers on the “USF Library Course Reserve” book form.
 If a book is not available in the Tampa Library collections, we will attempt to purchase it in a timely manner.
 To expedite ordering books, include publisher and date of publication, ISBN and edition.
-It may take from two to six weeks or longer to order, receive and process new books for reserve.
 If the Library owns an e-book copy of the item, a hard copy book will not be ordered.

-Please supply documents that you have prepared as electronic files in electronic form.
-Electronic files are the preferred format because they can be processed faster and give a better result for students.
-Electronic files result in smaller file sizes that transmit and load faster, the quality is much better, and color images can be supplied.
-Electronic files will only be available online and only until the end of the semester.
+Please supply documents that you have prepared as electronic files.
 We use Adobe Acrobat Exchange to convert file formats to Portable Document Format (PDF).
 We accept the most popular word processing, spreadsheet, and image formats.

 Instructors can upload electronic file items to their courses without first having them reviewed by reserves staff.
 The Free Text reserve item request is not controlled by document type restrictions.
 Free Text item submissions are automatically made available to your students on Canvas.